mazhengcn/deeprte/README.md

 - Volume mounts for data, virtual environments, and cache
 - Automatic environment sync and pre-commit hooks

-To use, simply open the folder in VSCode and select "Reopen in Container".
+To get started, open the folder in VSCode and select "Reopen in Container".

 ---